darkpatternsdigital/openapi-generators/generators/dotnetstandard-client/OpenApiCodegen.Client/README.md

-﻿Adds source generators to generate C# client extension methods from an OpenAPI specification file.
+Adds source generators to generate C# client extension methods from an OpenAPI specification file.

 Add this package, select the OpenAPI specification file from your project, and